A Foodcentric Life

 Step 4: Cool gluten-free granola completely after baking, then mix in dried fruit if desired.
 See tips on choosing dried fruit below, or skip it to reduce sugar.
 It's delicious either way.
 Store in an airtight container.

-Tips on Choosing Dried Fruit
+Tips for Adding Dried Fruit in Granola

 Examples of dried fruit options for homemade granola.